trevordilley/edict/packages/core/README.md

 ## Usage

 Let's walk through a simple usage of Edict.
-To illustrate the leverage rule-based systems provide during implementation we will build the following app (without a UI!
-Please see the React example in the `examples/` directory to see how this ties to UI!).

 In this example we'll build an application that figures out which users are having a birthday!